SirGoodenough/HA_Blueprints/Automations/AutoFanControl.md

 ## 📑 Changelog

+* **2022-05-15-A**: Minor code clean-up on Casting, no functional change.
+  * Updated AirCon Start Example code to include start AirCon only if warm enough in room.
 * **2022-05-15**: Add 2nd Blueprint triggered with HA fan entity, otherwise identical.
 * **2022-05-12.1**: Change MQTT QOS to 2
 * **2022-05-12**: Added support for weekday control